fcasibu/ecomm/backlog.md

 - [ ] Refactor command inputs that are one shot to close on select
 - [ ] Fix input fields with undefined default values in forms
 - [ ] Fix issues with errors in `product-delivery-promises-control.tsx`
-- [ ] See if we can programatically prefetch images
 - [ ] Fix UI inconsistencies in header
 - [ ] Footer Newsletter functionality implementation
 - [ ] Remove Text component (kinda annoying)